awandahl/math/README.md

 ---
 ### 3. Advanced search

-a) *I want to find documents about the climate change and how it affects the oceans* (More synonyms would be useful...)
+a) *I want to find documents about the climate change and how it affects the oceans*

 My example: